 \end{section}

-\begin{section}{Properties stable under approximation} Let $X=\varprojlim_\lambda X_\lambda$ be an inverse limit of finitely presented stacks over $S$.
-In this section we prove Theorem~\tref{T:APPROXIMATION-PROPERTIES} which states that if $X\to S$ has a certain property $P$ then so has $X_\lambda\to S$ for sufficiently large $\lambda$.
+\begin{section}{Properties stable under approximation} Let $X=\varprojlim_\lambda X_\lambda$ be an inverse limit of \emph{finitely presented} stacks over $S$.
+In this section, we prove Theorem~\tref{T:APPROXIMATION-PROPERTIES} for the system $(X_\lambda\to S)$, that is, we prove that if $X\to S$ has a certain property~$P$, then so has $X_\lambda\to S$ for sufficiently large $\lambda$.
 This result is more elementary than the previous theorems and essentially independent of these.
 In fact, we only use the previous results when $P$ is either ``separated'' or ``proper with finite diagonal''.
-Most of the properties is deduced by passing to the diagonal via the following lemma:
+Most of the properties are deduced by passing to the diagonal via the following lemma.